fbpx

 A Norwegian Prima Review: Our First Impressions

-Pink, table for two
+Pink, table for two - norwegian prima review

-One of the outdoor decks with the ocean in the background
+One of the outdoor decks with the ocean in the background norwegian prima review

-Another thing, which I don’t know if it was the ship or where we were, but the ride was so smooth.
+Another thing, and I don’t know if it was the ship or where we were, but the ride was so smooth.
 I remember waking up in the middle of the night rocking from other cruises, but I slept soundly every night on the Norwegian Prima.

 Related Posts: Romantic Things to Do for Couples in Galveston